 As a reminder, LRV or Light Reflectance Value is the amount of light reflected from a surface when it is illuminated with a light source.
 A higher value (closer to 100) means the color will reflect more light back, while a lower value (closer to 0) means the color will absorb more light, thus appearing darker.

 Revere Pewter is not nearly as popular as it was several years ago.
-At one point, it was the go-to greige paint color.
-Right now, I think Agreeable Gray is probably giving it a run for its money, with Edgecomb Gray not far behind.
+At one point, it was the go-to greige paint color for walls.
+However, it is becoming more and more popular as a cabinet color (I’m considering it right now for our new builts ins!).

 Fresh, bright spaces are very popular right now and a lot of the time Revere Pewter does not give that feeling when applied to a wall.
 It’s also one of those sneaky colors that has quite a few undertones and can change color depending on the time of the day and furnishings in the room.